joshua-holmes/docker-template-ruby-on-rails/README.md

 # (example) in your server repo, run:
 bin/server-setup -u username -p 'YourNewSecureP@$$w0rD' -m fakeMasterKey1234abcd5678efgh
 ```
-**You can run your app now!!** Make sure Docker and Docker Compose are installed on your server, then **run `sudo docker compose up --build -d`** from your project's root directory to build the image on your server and run your app.
-To see your app, **visit `http://<YOUR_SERVERS_PUBLIC_IP>:<PORT>`**.
-To take down your app, run `sudo docker compose down`.
-If your app is running and you've made changes to it and want to update the app on the server, I've included a useful script that will automatically run `git pull`, bring your app offline, rebuild the static frontend files, rebuild the Docker image, and bring it back online, all in one command! **Simply run `bin/update-app`** from the root directory of your project.

 ## Instructions: Manual Version (good for learning)
 1. Copy and paste your React on Rails application (or make a new one) inside `ror/` so that `ror/` is the root directory of your RoR app.